Copyright 2016, National Minority Technology Council, All Rights Reserved

-The National Minority Technology Council’s Looking Forward Research & Development Program has developed a new look at the convergence between STEM and Career and Technical Education.
+The Council Excahange Board of Trade’s Looking Forward Research & Development Program has developed a new look at the convergence between STEM and Career and Technical Education.
 Our “STEM is in Everything” approach builds relevance and innovation to the career decision making process.

 Our belief is industry works best in concert with government and inclusion is the only escape from the economic crisis found in the heart of our most urban centers across the US.